ghjpk/planningcenter/README.md

 Windows/Linux INSTALL:
 To install this plugin in OpenLP, create a planningcenter folder under the OpenLP plugins directory in your OpenLP installation.
-Then, copy the repository contents into your planning center folder.
+Then, copy the repository contents into your planningcenter folder.

 MacOS INSTALL:
 Right click on OpenLP in the Applications Folder and select